Why should I switch my cat from dry to wet food?

 This is not only painful for the cat, it can also quickly interfere with kidney function.

-The job of the kidneys is to flush waste from the body, and when they aren’t working properly, toxins accumulate in the bloodstream.
+The job of the kidneys is to flush waste from the body.
+When they aren’t working properly, toxins accumulate in the bloodstream.

 Feline urethral obstructions, if not treated promptly, can result in death in a matter of days.